Driving home for Christmas: best and worst days and times to travel

 • Make sure you pack the essentials such as de-icer, torch and spare batteries, first aid kit, warm clothes, a fully charged mobile phone, and something to keep the children entertained if necessary.
 Snacks and a flask of hot chocolate are also great to take with you.

 Be prepared for bad weather.
 Wintery weather can be unpredictable, so it’s always best to be prepared for driving in ice or snow.
 Make sure your travel kit includes an ice scraper and snow shovel.
 Keep up-to-date on the weather conditions for your route, and be ready to re-think your plans if necessary.
+And if the worst happens, here's how to claim for storm damage.
+Remember, even though it's Christmas, you need to report any incident within 24 hours.

 Remove the car break-in risk Many cars at this time of the year contain gifts or full shopping bags.
-If you leave the car unattended, ensure they’re hidden, preferably locked in the boot.
+If you leave the vehicle unattended, ensure they’re hidden, preferably locked in the boot.
 Once you reach your destination, unpack them as soon as possible.